Arpitgarg07/Restaurant-website/README.md

 - HTML5: Structured and semantic markup.
 - CSS3: Custom styles for a visually engaging interface.
-- Basic of JavaScript: Added interactivity and smooth user experience.
+-JavaScript: Added interactivity and smooth user experience.

 ## The restro can use this website for capture large market and large foodies

-## The restro can use this website for capture large market

-## The restro can use this website for capture large market and large foodies

-## The restro can use this website for capture large market